-To use Object Storage Service (OSS) SDK for Go to initiate a request, you must configure access credentials.
-Alibaba Cloud services use access credentials to verify your identity information and access permissions.
-You can select different types of access credentials based on the requirements for authentication and authorization.
-This topic describes how to configure temporary access credentials and long-term access credentials.
+To send requests to Object Storage Service (OSS) using the Go SDK, you must configure access credentials.
+Alibaba Cloud uses access credentials to verify your identity and access permissions.
+The type of Access Credential you choose depends on the authentication and authorization requirements of your application.
+This topic describes how to configure temporary and long-term access credentials.

 Prerequisites